Having an emergency plan in place is important to keep you and your loved ones safe. These tips will help you prepare for the unexpected.

 What types of natural disasters are likely to happen in your area?
 Check with your insurance agent to confirm what kind of coverage is recommended for you.

-Local organization and news stations usually provide text alerts to keep you updated.
+Local organizations and news stations usually provide text alerts to keep you updated.

 Make Sure You Have Access to Important Documents